Tank: Conceptions

-The tank is the 20th-century realization of an ancient concept: that of providing troops with mobile protection and firepower.
+The tank is the 20th-century realisation of an ancient concept: that of providing troops with mobile protection and firepower.
 The internal combustion engine, armour plate, and continuous track were key innovations leading to the invention of the modern tank.

 During the 119 BC Battle of Mobei of the Han–Xiongnu War, the Han general Wei Qing led his army through a fatiguing expeditionary march across the Gobi desert only to find Yizhixie chanyu's main force waiting to encircle them on the other side.
-Using armored heavy wagons known as "Wu Gang Wagon" (Chinese: 武剛車) in ring formations that provided Chinese archers, crossbowmen and infantry protection from the Xiongnu's powerful cavalry charges, and allowed Han troops to utilize their ranged weapons' advantages of precision.
+Using armoured heavy wagons known as "Wu Gang Wagon" (Chinese: 武剛車) in ring formations that provided Chinese archers, crossbowmen and infantry protection from the Xiongnu's powerful cavalry charges, and allowed Han troops to utilise their ranged weapons' advantages of precision.
 This forced a stalemate and allowed time for his troops to recover strength, before using the cover of a sandstorm to launch a counteroffensive which overran the nomads.